AnthonyBliss1/go-chat/README.md

 The client side code, `go-chat.go`, will prompt the user for the server address to connect to.
 Also, `server.go` is currently set up to listen on `Port 8000` so make sure this port is not in use or change the port configuration in `go-chat.go` and `server.go`.

+## Command Usage
+- Send commands with `#`
+- Currently only one command is supported - `#room` which will list all users currently connected to the server

 ## Usage

 1. **Clone the Repo**